Literary-Insights/blog/src/content/blog/The Theory of Moral Sentiments - Adam Smith.txt-1.md

 - With passions subordinated to reason, the wise Stoic could observe propriety easily in any circumstance, accepting both prosperity and adversity with equanimity.
 Their happiness came from acting virtuously according to nature.

- Here is a summary of the passage:

 The Stoics believed that human life was like a game that required skill, but also involved some chance events.
 One's happiness should lie in playing the game well and virtuously, not in the outcome.
 If life's circumstances were on the whole more agreeable than not, it was proper to remain alive.
 But if life's circumstances were miserable with little hope of improvement, it could be proper for a wise person to depart voluntarily.
 This departure should be done calmly, without complaint, giving thanks to God for providing the refuge of death.
 The Stoics saw death as always open and available, free from human injustice.
 Leaving life in this way takes away all grounds for complaint.
 So even a wise and virtuous person could properly depart voluntarily if circumstances called for it, while a weak person should remain alive though miserable, because circumstances still required it.
 The key was choosing or rejecting life properly based on one's specific circumstances, not on the outcome.

- Here is a summary of the passage:

 The Stoic philosophy emphasized the importance of virtue and facing adversity with courage and resilience.
 This view was shared by other ancient Greek philosophical schools, even the more passive Epicureans.
 During the Peloponnesian War and after, Greek city-states were plagued by civil wars and conflicts abroad.
 In this chaotic environment, even the most virtuous leaders could face exile, torture, or execution from hostile factions at home or conquerors abroad.